 The use of the internet with ever-increasing online activities makes digital security indispensable.
-Whether we operate privately from our closet or remotely as digital nomads the need to fix security loopholes cannot be overemphasized.
+Whether we operate privately from our closet or remotely as digital nomads, the need to fix security loopholes cannot be overemphasized.
 Technological innovations have transcended generations.

 Currently, we live in a generation where we refer to the world as a “global village”.
 Whatever we need can be accessed with a single click.
 The advent of the internet has made life pretty easier.
 Now we can purchase items online, work from home, or from anywhere at any time, without hassles.

 However, these are not without their security implications.
-As we carry out activities on the internet, sensitive and private information may be hijacked by cybercriminals who may cash in on the loose security structure to steal such private information or infiltrate our device.
+As we carry out activities on the internet, sensitive and private information may be hijacked by cybercriminals who may cash in on the loose security structure to steal such private information or infiltrate our devices.
 This is why the notion of security fortification for digital nomads becomes imperative.
 In this article, we shall discuss 17 online security tips for digital nomads.

 Who is a Digital Nomad?

 In fact, research has shown that a greater percentage of employees work remotely in many contemporary societies.
 Digital nomads have the freedom to work at their own pace.
 All that you require is a smartphone or a laptop with an internet connection.
-With this he or she is set to go online, operating many miles away from office or home.
+With this, he or she is set to go online, operating many miles away from the office or home.
 However, the benefits or privileges which are enjoyed by digital nomads, are paid for by the security hazards which they face.

 What are the Security Hazards for Digital Nomads?

 Digital nomads are itinerant workers.
 They are always on the move, going from one place to another.
-As such, they often rely heavily on public sharing of Wi-Fi for their online works.
+As such, they often rely heavily on public sharing of Wi-Fi for their online work.
 This is why they are more susceptible to security and privacy hazards than ordinary users of the internet.

 Since their work involves the use of unsecured public internet networks, they find themselves being at the mercy of cybercriminals such as hackers, scammers, phases, and others, whose aim is to destroy the devices and steal private information.
-Some sensitive private information such as bank account details, credit card details, personal identity codes, passwords may be captured by these cyber criminals if adequate security measures are not put in place.
+Some sensitive private information such as bank account details, credit card details, personal identity codes, and passwords may be captured by these cyber criminals if adequate security measures are not put in place.

-Here we are going to attach an infographic, the infographic presents the top 17 online privacy and security tips for digital nomads.
+Here we are going to attach an infographic, and the infographic presents the top 17 online privacy and security tips for digital nomads.

 10 Tips for Nomads’ Online Digital Security